rafi007akhtar/noteworthy/README.md

     sh install_dependencies.sh
     ```
 3. Initialize the environment variables
-    > **Important.** Steps 1 and 2 need to be performed only once, whereas this step needs to be performed on every new session

     ```sh
     source /opt/intel/openvino/bin/setupvars.sh
     ```
+     >:warning: **Important.** Steps 1 and 2 need to be performed only once, whereas this step needs to be performed on every new session

 ## :open_file_folder: Project Structure